daidahao/C-CPP-Programming-Notes/lecture8.md

 #endif
 ```

-When actually writing the function (in another file) **you must prefix the function name by the struct name** (spoiler: same thing with classes) because you can imagine different structure containing functions with identical names (eg "length()")
+When actually writing the function (in another file) **you must prefix the function name by the struct name** (spoiler: same thing with classes) because you can imagine different structure containing functions with identical names (eg `length()`)

 ```c++
 matrix *matrix::new_matrix(int r, int c) {